goldengrape/goldengrape.github.io/posts/bulabula/double-click-open-ipynb/index.md

          deply 3
          do script with command cmd
       else
-         do script "source activate myenv"
+         do script "source activate myenv" in window 1 deply 3
-         deply 3
          do script with command cmd in window 1 end if